tanyjnaaman/portfolio/content/blog/my-evolution-of-applications/index.md

 Somehow, I guess, this makes me feel better about all those rejections.

-### I still don't know what I'm doing, and I'm just trying to focus on being a better engineer
+**I still don't know what I'm doing, and I'm just trying to focus on being a better engineer**

 I think I've come a long way since the start, and I think I have a clearer sense of what I want to do with my life after graduation (inside and outside of work), but I wouldn't say I know it with conviction.
 I just have a sense of it.
 I kinda doubt I'll ever not have doubts in my choices or feel supremely confident about everything - I don't think I'd want to either, because I'd probably be an insufferable asshole - so I think I'll go back to what I've been focusing on: learning and being a better engineer.
 It gives me a sense of groundedness and contentment - I mean, maybe I'll be a shit engineer, and maybe I won't go far, but I can tell myself I tried my best, and I think that's good enough.
 I think I'm in part inspired by [this wonderful blog post](https://lethain.com/forty-year-career/) and [this other one](https://nav.al/long-term), and I'd do no justice explaining it here - but the general idea is that I am optimizing for learning _rate_ because it just makes sense to me.

-### Man, comparison really is the thief of joy.
+**Man, comparison really is the thief of joy**

 One thing that I think occasionally comes up and I'd like to share my views on - is the stress of comparison.
 It's inevitable - I'm working my ass off doing leetcode, applying for 102847184 positions and doing their online assessments, and failing, but my friends (seemingly) easily get an offer from FAANG or Stripe or Indeed despite applying late.
 I know those are exaggerations, but it really got to me at times.
 I have no solution or panacea, other than to say "it be like that", and to have faith in yourself, grit your teeth, and find some solace in the fact that you're trying your best.
 The good 'ol "trust the process" and "try to be content", I guess.
 What I'm really trying to say is, it really just is what it is, and there's nothing you can do about how you feel about comparisons, so be kinder to yourself, and let the comparisons tell you what's out there, what's next, rather than "what you've failed to achieve".
 It's helped me cope, so maybe it'll help you, too.